List of Brazil women Twenty20 International cricketers

 This is a list of Brazilian women Twenty20 International cricketers.
 A Twenty20 International is an international cricket match between two representative teams, each having Twenty20 International status, as determined by the International Cricket Council (ICC).
 A Twenty20 International is played under the rules of Twenty20 cricket.

 This list includes all players who have played at least one T20I match for Brazil and is initially arranged in the order of debut appearance.
-Where more than one player won their first cap in the same match, those players are initially listed alphabetically at the time of debut.
+Where more than one player won their first cap in the same match, their names are initially listed alphabetically at the time of debut.

 Key

-List of Players
+List of players

-Statistics are correct as of 15 October 2022.
+Statistics are correct as of 4 September 2025.